delaneyj/datastar/site/static/md/reference/action_plugins.md

 <div data-on-click="sse('/endpoint')"></div>
 ```

-Every request is sent with a `{datastar: *}` object containing the current signals (except for local signals whose keys begin with an underscore).
+By default, all requests are sent with a `{datastar: *}` object containing the current signals (except for local signals whose keys begin with an underscore).
 When using a `get` request, the signals are sent as a query parameter, otherwise they are send as a JSON body.

+It is possible to send form encoded requests by setting the `contentType` option to `form`.
+This sends GET requests using `application/x-www-form-urlencoded` encoding and non-GET requests using `multipart/form-data` encoding.
+See the [form data example](/examples/form_data).

 #### Options

 The `sse()` action takes a second argument of options.

 - `method` - The HTTP method to use.
 Defaults to `get`.
+- `contentType` - The type of content to send.
+A value of `json` sends all signals in a JSON request.
+A value of `form` tells the action to look for the closest form to the element on which it is placed (unless a `selector` option is provided), perform validation on the form elements, and send them to the backend using a form request (no signals are sent).
+Defaults to `json`.
 - `includeLocal` - Whether to include local signals (those beggining with an underscore) in the request.
 Defaults to `false`.
+- `selector` - Optionally specifies a form to send when the `contentType` option is set to `form`.
+If the value is `null`, the closest form is used.
+Defaults to `null`.
 - `headers` - An object containing headers to send with the request.
 - `openWhenHidden` - Whether to keep the connection open with the page is hidden.
 Useful for dashboards but can cause a drain on battery life and other resources when enabled.
 Defaults to `false`
 - `retryInterval` - The retry interval in milliseconds.
 Defaults to `1000` (1 second).